Jasonzhou97/tp/docs/DeveloperGuide.md

 &ensp; 1c1.
 System displays error message. <br>
 &ensp; Use case resumes at step 1.

 2a.
-User tries to edit the phone number, time or date of the reservation. <br>
+User edits the phone number, time or date of the reservation. <br>
 &ensp; 2a1.
+System validates that ID does not exist in the system. <br>
-System generates a new reservation ID based on the updated info. <br>
+&ensp; &ensp; 2a1a.
+System generates new reservation ID for reservation. <br>
+&ensp; &ensp; Use case resumes at step 3. <br>
 &ensp; 2a2.
-System checks if the new reservation ID already exists. <br>
+System recognizes that ID exists in the system. <br>
-&ensp; - if it exists: <br>
-&ensp; System displays an error message. <br>
+&ensp; &ensp; 2a2a.
+System displays an error message. <br>
-&ensp; Use case resumes at step 1. <br>
+&ensp; &ensp; Use case resumes at step 1. <br>

-&ensp; - if it does not exists: <br>
-&ensp; System edits the reservation. <br>
-&ensp; Use case resumes at step 3.

-2b.
-The reservation does not exist. <br>
-&ensp; 2b1.
-System display reservation not exist message. <br>
-&ensp; Use case resumes at step 1.

 ---
 ### **U11: Add remark to a reservation**

 **MSS**
-1. User queries to remark the reservation with valid ID.
+1. User queries to remark the reservation.
 2. System updates or adds the remark to the reservation.

 Use case ends.

 **Extensions** <br>
 1a.
-Reservations to be remarked queried with ID that does not exist. <br>
+The user inputs invalid command or invalid parameter. <br>
 &ensp; 1a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1.

-1b.
-Reservation to be remarked queried with invalid ID. <br>
+--- Need to update
+2a.
+The reservation does not exist. <br>
-&ensp; 1b1.
-System displays an error message and output correct use of remark command.  <br>
+&ensp; 2a1.
+System displays reservation not exist. <br>
 &ensp; Use case resumes at step 1.

 ---